bodo-ai/PyDough/documentation/dsl.md

 GRAPH(n_cases=SUM(package_info.is_shipped_to_current_addr))
 ```

-Good Example #3: Indicate whether a package is above the average cost for all packages ordered by that customer.
+**Good Example #3**: Indicate whether a package is above the average cost for all packages ordered by that customer.

 ```py
 %%pydough